DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

   Timestamp, by computing the difference between the Created and the Expires times.
-It does not make sense to specify `max-lifetime` if you also specify `required-signed-elements` to not include Timestamp, for an obvious reason: If the signature does not sign the timestamp, it means any party can change the timestamp, and therefore the computed lifetime of the document would bve untrustworthy.
+It does not make sense to specify `max-lifetime` if you also specify `required-signed-elements` to not include Timestamp, for an obvious reason: If the signature does not sign the Timestamp, it means any party can change the Timestamp, and therefore the computed lifetime of the document would be untrustworthy.

 * it is possible to configure the policy with `require-expiry` = true and